nasa/LSDAO/src/ontology/README-editors.md

-These notes are for the EDITORS of lsdao
+These notes are for the EDITORS of slso

 This project was created using the [ontology development kit](https://github.com/INCATools/ontology-development-kit).
 See the site for details.